 Praia da Vitória / Porto Martins

-This is a very useful macro-area for building simpler and more flexible days.
+This is a very useful area for building simpler and more flexible days.
 It can work well as a practical alternative, especially when it is not worth insisting on more exposed or higher areas.

-INTERIOR AND HIGHER AREAS
+INTERIOR AND HIGHER GROUND

 Algar do Carvão / Furnas do Enxofre